ronaldcoe/data_structures_tutorial/3-trees.md

             self._insert(data, node.right)
 ```
 ### How to traverse a BST
 1. We'll create the `__iter__` function.
-This fuction is part of the python framework.
+This function is part of the python framework.
 It lets us get next element in a collection.
 In this case, it'll allow us to get the next value in our BST.
 It will let us use the `value in tree` syntax.
 ```python
 def __iter__(self):

     # Will provide the next value.
     yield from self._traverse_forward()
 ```
 2. Now, lets create the `_traverse_forward()` function.
-This fucntion will visit all the elements on the left and all the elements on the right.
+This function will visit all the elements on the left and all the elements on the right.
 ```python
 def _traverse_forward(self, node):
     if node is not None: